Conway's defense of Trump's 'informant' allegations is totally nonsensical

 That fact didn't stop White House senior counselor Kellyanne Conway from insisting that speculation about the informant -- even based on very limited information -- was entirely appropriate.

 Conway's exchange with CNN's Jeremy Diamond on Friday is stunning stuff.
-Here's the full back and forth courtesy of CNN White House producer Allie Malloy:
+Here's the full back-and-forth, courtesy of CNN White House producer Allie Malloy:

 DIAMOND: So, if you guys don't know that this informant exists or not, why are you guys using this to undermine the Mueller investigation?